ircdocs/modern-irc/_includes/modern-appendix.md

 The value is OPTIONAL and is a set of `<command>:<limit>` pairs, delimited by a comma `(',', 0x2C)`. `<command>` is the name of a client command. `<limit>` is the maximum number of targets which that command accepts.
 If `<limit>` is specified, it is a positive integer.
 If `<limit>` is not specified, then there is no maximum number of targets for that command.
 Clients MUST treat `<command>` as case-insensitive.

+If a command is not advertised then a client SHOULD consider a default value of 1, meaning that the server does not accept multiple targets.
+If the "TARGMAX" parameter is not advertised, then a client SHOULD assume its value is empty, meaning that that no commands accept multiple targets.

 Examples:

       TARGMAX=PRIVMSG:3,WHOIS:1,JOIN: